astronomer/astro-docs/cloud/stable/04_customize-airflow/04_airflow-alerts.md

 Because you’re only sending emails for internal administrative purposes, a single sender identity is sufficient for integrating with Astronomer.
 The email address you verify here is used as the sender for your Airflow alert emails.

+#### 3. Create a Key Using SendGrid’s Web API.

+(A) In SendGrid, go to Email API > Integration Guide.
+Follow the steps to generate a new API key using SendGrid’s Web API and cURL.
+(B) Skip the step for exporting your API Key to your development environment.
+Instead, execute the generated curl code directly in your command line, making sure to replace `$SENDGRID_API_KEY` in the `--header` field with your copied key.
+(C) Verify your integration in SendGrid to confirm that the key was activated.
+If you get an error indicating that SendGrid can’t find the test email, try rerunning the cURL code in your terminal before retrying the verification.

 #### 4. Add SendGrid Credentials to your Astronomer Deployment

 In your Astronomer deployment, go to `Deployments` > `Configure` > `Env Vars` and add the following variables: